 Let’s face it.
 As much as we see picture perfect holiday cards, commercials, and advertising, this time of the year is not perfect.
 We’ve all experienced those family dinners that do not resemble a Hallmark card.
 This is the time to worry less about those details that drive us crazy and focus on what matters most.
 Look at your plate and ask yourself whether it’s really important to create those handmade ornaments.
 Do you truly need to get that holiday card out in the mail?
 You offered to make

 Tip #9: Pick your Battles

 Being close to family over the holidays can bring out the best and the worst in us.
 When we get with our families – our parents and siblings – we sometimes revert to our childhood roles.
 Togetherness can mean family starts to rub each other the wrong way.
-Work to be less reactive and notice when you are triggered.
-It is more often than not worth be drawn into recycled arguments and discussions that only leave everyone feeling depleted,
+See if you can be less reactive and notice when you are triggered.
+Avoid getting drawn into recycled arguments and discussions that only leave everyone feeling depleted.